redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

 Redwood includes several Jest helpers and matchers, allowing you to mock out GraphQL requests, database data, logged in users, and more.

+* [Scenarios](../../testing#scenarios) accept a simple JSON object and pre-populate your database with just that data so it's in a known state that you can test against.
+* [Mock Service Worker](../../testing#mock-service-worker) allow you to simulate the response from API calls, including GraphQL
+* [mockCurrentUser()] is a helper that allows you to stub out the user that's logged in on either the `web` or `api` codebase, without having to worry about actually passing them through your auth provider

 ![image](https://github.com/redwoodjs/redwood/assets/300/614d9867-9765-474f-8b8b-c9217f3f7dcf)

 You can write Jest tests in both the front- and backend of your app.